MatteoCinti/real-time-todo/readme.md

 ##### My diatribe about the project

 I decided to use a monorepo template I had built not long ago as a hobby project as the base structure for this project.
-The monorepo template is setup with yarn workspaces and docker compose for local development.
+The monorepo template is setup with pnpm workspaces and docker compose for local development.
 The frontend is a react app setup with vite, typescript, and tailwindcss.
-The backend is an express app setup with typescript and graphl.
+The backend is an express app setup with typescript and graphql.
 Husky will run prettier and eslint on commit.

 ##### Frontend

 On the frontend I use [Tanstack Query](https://tanstack.com/query/latest) for fetching data and as a state management library.
-I find it a great tool because it allows to fetch data wherever it is needed combining all the queries and executing only once, thus reducing the need of prop drilling, just calling the data we need wherever we need it and simplifying the code.
+I find it a great tool because it allows to fetch data wherever it is needed combining all the queries and executing only once, thus reducing the need of prop drilling and simplifying the code.

 For the sockets connection I still needed to use ApolloClient since Tanstack Query does not support connecting to subscriptions yet.
 The way updates are managed is that when we receive an message from the socket we update the react-query cache with the new data for fast updates.
 Then react-query will refetch the data from the server to make sure the data is up to date.